SIDM Concerto: Compilation and Data Release of Self-interacting Dark Matter Zoom-in Simulations: Discussion

 Finally, we anticipate that combining controlled simulations with SIDM Concerto merger trees, building on the work of \cite{Zhang240919493}, is a compelling avenue for further work.
-By initializing subhalos according to their properties in cosmological simulations at infall and subsequently evolving them at extremely high resolution in an analytic gravitational potential, this method helps address some of the numerical uncertainties associated with N-body simulations while retaining the cosmological context of zoom-in simulations.
-We look forward to pursuing this across the entire SIDM Concerto host halo mass range.
+By initializing subhalos according to their properties in cosmological simulations at infall and subsequently evolving them at extremely high resolution in an analytic gravitational potential, this method helps address some of the numerical uncertainties associated with $N$-body simulations while retaining the cosmological context of zoom-in simulations.
+Note that the Symphony and Milky Way-est hosts we draw on span a range of environments, such that lower-mass hosts are found in more underdense large-scale environments~\citep{Nadler220902675}; this environmental variation may also influence SIDM predictions.
+We look forward to combining these tools across the entire SIDM Concerto host halo mass range to further refine SIDM predictions.